peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 ~~~

 To validate that the Wallet Instance is entitled to request its Status Assertion,
-the following requirements MUST be satisfied:
+the Credential Issuer:

-- The Credential Issuer MUST verify the signature of the `credential_pop` object using
+- MUST verify the signature of the `credential_pop` object using
 the public key contained in the Digital Credential;
-- the Credential Issuer MUST verify that it is the legitimate Issuer.
+- MUST verify that it is the legitimate Credential Issuer.

 The technical and details about the `credential_pop` object
 are defined in the next section.